-If something on the list sounds fun at the moment and we have time to fit it in, we will.
-If not, we won’t sweat the fact that some of our boxes remain unchecked when the holiday season winds to a close.
+If something on the list sounds fun at the moment and we have time to fit it in, we do.
+Otherwise, we won’t sweat the fact that some of our boxes remain unchecked when the holiday season winds to a close.
 If you compare my Christmas lists through the ages, you’ll see a lot of our favorite activities have remained unchanged.

 Others come and go.
 As our children get older and circumstances change, we’ve dropped some traditions and established new ones.
-That’s one reason we compile a new list every so often.
+That’s one reason I compile a new list every so often.

 50 Fun Things to Do this Christmas:

 For tips on taking portraits you’ll be proud of, go here.

 If you do most of your shopping online, like I do, be sure to install Ebates free cashback button to earn money back on almost every purchase.

 Deck the halls

 Studies show that people who decorate for Christmas early are happier.
 I just love it when science validates my personal preferences! 😀